erwindeg/loom-example/presentation/slides.md

 Output:
 hello world //completes in 2 seconds.

+## <!-- two tasks, 1 takes 2 seconds, 1 takes 1 second.
+We run them in parallel, so we expect it to take 2 seconds in total-->

 ---

 # Structured Concurrency Example

-Use ShutdownOnSuccess to complete one task, cancel the other
+To complete one task and cancel the other:

+- ShutdownOnSuccess

 ```java
   try (var scope = new StructuredTaskScope.ShutdownOnSuccess<String>()) { //implements AutoCloseable